Mcp Server > Using Tallyfy MCP Server with Claude (Text Chat)

 - Broad Availability: The Claude API is accessible directly from Anthropic, on Amazon Bedrock, and Google Cloud’s Vertex AI.

-Integrating Tallyfy with Claude’s Computer Use would typically involve an intermediary application or service that you build to bridge Tallyfy and the Anthropic API.
+Integrating Tallyfy with Claude’s Computer Use involves an intermediary application or service that you build to bridge Tallyfy and the Anthropic API.

 -